 Sexual harassment at work is illegal.
 Whether it is quid pro quo conduct from a supervisor or a hostile environment built on repeated comments and behavior, the firm represents Ohio employees who have been harassed or retaliated against for reporting it.

 Federal and Ohio law recognize two distinct categories of sexual harassment in the workplace.
-The legal standards and the kind of evidence that matters differ between the two.
+The legal standards, the kind of evidence that matters, and the available employer defenses differ between them.
+The Supreme Court established this framework in Meritor Savings Bank v.
+Vinson, 477 U.S. 57 (1986), and the Sixth Circuit continues to apply both theories under Title VII and (with parallel analysis) under R.C.
+4112.02.

+Hostile work environment.
 Unwelcome conduct based on sex is severe or pervasive enough to alter the conditions of employment and create an abusive working environment.
-The conduct does not have to involve sexual touching or explicit propositions; harassment based on sex more broadly (including conduct based on sexual orientation or gender identity) qualifies.
+The conduct does not have to involve sexual touching or explicit propositions; harassment based on sex more broadly, including harassment based on sexual orientation or gender identity after Bostock v.
+Clayton County, 590 U.S. 644 (2020), qualifies.
+The plaintiff must show both that they subjectively perceived the environment as hostile and that a reasonable person would also find it hostile (Harris v.
+Forklift Systems, Inc., 510 U.S. 17 (1993)).
 Both the frequency and severity of conduct matter, as does the totality of the circumstances.

 It is usually advisable but not always required.
 The law gives employers an affirmative defense if they have an effective complaint procedure and the employee unreasonably failed to use it.
 Reporting also creates a record.
 There are exceptions, particularly when reporting would clearly be futile or when the harasser is the highest-ranking person at the company.
 An attorney can help you decide before you take any step.